 With over 40,000 search queries being typed in on Google every second, ignoring your SEO duties and not giving your blog posts a chance to be found online can be a big mistake.

-Read my post on 7 Key Elements Of A SEO Friendly Blog Post to know what you have to do to optimize your blog posts for search engines and get free, organic traffic sent your way.
+You can also read my post on 7 Key Elements Of A SEO Friendly Blog Post to know what you have to do to optimize your blog posts for search engines and get free, organic traffic sent your way.

-Participate In Facebook Share Threads
+5. Participate In Facebook Share Threads

 Facebook blogging groups are a great resource that you need to take advantage of if you want to expand your online circle and drive traffic to your blog posts.
 Enter your email below to get access to 65 of my favorite FB groups.

 A smart way to drive traffic to your blog is to participate in share threads where you leave a link to a post you want shared and you share a couple of blog posts in exchange.

 If you want to find out about more ways to drive traffic to your blog using Facebook, read my post on How I Get 70% Of My Traffic From Facebook.
 (This was written before Pinterest started taking off for me, but I still use the strategies here to grow my blog to this day.
 The difference now is that Facebook accounts for only 5%-10% of my blog traffic.)

-Send Out An Email Blast
+6. Send Out An Email Blast

 A great way to bring targeted readers to your blog is to send out an email blast to your list, sharing a snippet of the post or the story of why you wrote it.
-To avoid spamming your subscribers, don’t do this for every single post, but pick a couple ever month and announce them to your loyal readers.
+To avoid spamming your subscribers, don’t do this for every single post, but pick a couple every month and announce them to your loyal readers.

-You can also set up an RSS campaign to go out once a month with a list of all your new blog posts so that your list can be kept in the loop and have a few options of articles to read.
+You can also set up an RSS campaign to go out once a month with a list of all your new blog posts so that your email list can be kept in the loop and have a few options of articles to read.